 But, if you do your research beforehand, apply to specialized opportunities that fit you, and invest time into your application, you greatly sway the odds in your favor and there is a higher chance you'll win and get that return on your time investment!

 In my article I mentioned in the introduction, I talk about the techniques I specifically use to optimize my applications.

 False.
 (Mostly.)
-The national scholarship that I won, the Boren Language Scholarship, does happen to have a mandatory 1-year of government service following your college graduation.
+One study abroad scholarship that I won in college, the Boren Language Scholarship, does happen to have a mandatory 1-year of government service following your college graduation.
 But most don’t.

-I’ve found that most study abroad scholarships are funded by the federal government or by private organizations that simply want American students to be competitive in a global job market, to develop a global perspective, and collect cultural experiences.
+I've found that most travel grants s are funded by the federal government or by private organizations that simply want American students to be competitive in a global job market, to develop a global perspective, and to collect cultural experiences.
 No strings attached.